tls-md/tls-md/TLS/Concepts/TIE TO.md

 BIND something so as to LINK it to ANOTHER THING, TYPICALLY USING A THREAD OR A ROPE.
 # Criteria and general notes
 ## Old Chinese Criteria
-1. The most general word for tying something onto something else is probable xì 繫.
+1. The most general word for tying something onto something else is probable xì [[繫]].
-2. Xì 係 in this acceptation refers to tying something round something else.
+2. Xì [[係]] in this acceptation refers to tying something round something else.
 See also the entries in BIND.
 NB: Both these words are commonly used to refer to putting someone in fetters in the context of arrestation.
 See ARREST.
 ## Modern Chinese Criteria
 拴 is the current modern word for tying something to something else.